HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 Part 3 How to write equations, work out formula and name compounds

-Alphabetical list of KEYWORDS for Parts 1-3: atom * balancing equations (work your way down the section carefully) * centrifuges/centrifuging * chemical reaction/change * chromatography (paper/thin layer) * compound * covalencycrystallisation * decanting/decantation * displayed formula * distillation (simple or fractional) * element * equations * evaporation * filtration * formula * gas chromatography * impure/pure * insoluble * ionic equations * ionic valence * iron-sulphur separation and heating experiment * magnet * mixture * molecule * naming compounds and ions * particle pictures of elements/compounds/mixtures * physical change * precipitation * products * pure substance * purification * reactants * sand/salt separation * separating funnel * separating mixtures * soluble/solution/solvent/solute * solvent extraction * symbols (for elements, formula, in equations) * state symbols * working out formulae *
+Alphabetical list of KEYWORDS for Parts 1-3: atom * balancing equations * centrifuges/centrifuging * chemical reaction/change * chromatography (paper/thin layer) * compound * covalencycrystallisation * decanting/decantation * displayed formula * distillation (simple or fractional) * element * equations * evaporation * filtration * formula * gas chromatography * impure/pure * insoluble * ionic equations * ionic valence * iron-sulphur separation and heating experiment * magnet * mixture * molecule * naming compounds and ions * particle pictures of elements/compounds/mixtures * physical change * precipitation * products * pure substance * purification * reactants * sand/salt separation * separating funnel * separating mixtures * soluble/solution/solvent/solute * solvent extraction * symbols (for elements, formula, in equations) * state symbols * working out formulae *

 2.5 Miscellaneous Separation Methods and other apparatus uses